-The most heinous crimes we face in our society today involve child sexual abuse images - crime scene images of children being raped and abused.
-Individuals who view child sexual abuse images at work experience stressors associated with their exposure to images or videos depicting child sexual abuse.
+The most heinous crimes we face in our society today involve child sexual exploitation and abuse materials crime scene evidence of children being raped and abused.
+Individuals who view such material at work experience stressors associated with their exposure to these traumatic materials depicting child sexual exploitation, torture and abuse.
 Many of these stressors can be managed if negative effects are recognized in time and adequate support is provided.
 This guide will help judges and the juries they oversee understand the unique challenges exposed individuals face.

-Child Pornography and Its Effects People often think child pornography is just nude images of children in the bathtub or playing on the beach.
+Child Sexual Exploitation and Abuse and Its Effects

+People often think child pornography is just nude images of children in the bathtub or playing on the beach.
 In reality, however, child pornography consists of actual crime scene photos or films of children being sexually exploited, abused and tortured.

 The Purpose of this Guide is to:

-- Educate judges, jurors and court personnel on child sexual abuse images and their effect - Provide suggestions that will help exposed individuals in the workplace - Understand the role of the mental health provider in the workplace - Provide additional resources for assistance In fact, a study published in 2005 of child pornography collections seized by law enforcement showed that 83% had images of children between the ages of 6 and 12 39% had images of children between the ages of 3 and 6 19% had images of children under the age of 3 80% had images depicting sexual penetration 21% had images depicting rape or torture.
+- Educate judges, jurors and court personnel on child sexual abuse images and their effect - Provide suggestions that will help exposed individuals in the workplace - Understand the role of the mental health provider in the workplace - Provide additional resources for assistance

+In fact, a studyi published in 2005 of child pornography collections seized by law enforcement showed that:

+- 83% had images of children between the ages of 6 and 12 - 39% had images of children between the ages of 3 and 6 - 19% had images of children under the age of 3 - 80% had images depicting sexual penetration - 21% had images depicting rape or torture